 MetroPCS offers you a chance to save money over T-Mobile, both on your monthly bill and in the selection of budget phones available through the prepaid carrier.
 You’ll make some tradeoffs.
 Your customer service likely won’t be as thorough at MetroPCS, and your network speed could take a hit if T-Mobile prioritizes its own subscribers when there’s a lot of traffic on the network.
 But MetroPCS offered performance on a par with T-Mobile in our nationwide testing.

 Opting for T-Mobile gives you the full Uncarrier experience — the perks like T-Mobile Tuesdays, the wide selection of flagship phones and the full use of T-Mobile’s outstanding network.

-Families who need service for more than two lines will want to consider MetroPCS, so long as the prepaid carrier continues to offer substantial discounts on extra lines; otherwise, you should turn to T-Mobile, as cost savings for multiple lines are minimal at MetroPCS when standard rates are in place.
-But individuals can see some serious savings by turning to MetroPCS while getting mostly the same service they’d receive at T-Mobile.
+Families who need service for more than two lines will want to consider MetroPCS, though only for unlimited data since the discounts on extra lines aren't as generous as they were over the summer.
+Individuals, on the other hand, can see some serious savings by turning to MetroPCS while getting mostly the same service they’d receive at T-Mobile.

 See Also : Best MetroPCS Phones